 The metadata cache is then flushed as usual, with the proviso that all entries selected for inclusion in the metadata cache image are written to the buffer (annotated with base address, length, type, etc.).
 Super block related entries (and all other entries excluded from the cache image) must be written to file in their usual places, as they will needed for file open.
 At present, file free space managers are also omitted from the image, and are thus written to file as per the superblock and its associated metadata.

-After the flush, the metadata cache writes the current adaptive cache resizing status to the buffer (this is not implemented at present).
+After the flush, the metadata cache writes the current adaptive cache resizing status to the buffer (although this is not implemented at present).

 Finally, the metadata cache writes the cache image buffer to its allocated space in the HDF5 file, and frees the buffer.